New to Sly Flourish? Start Here!

 You can find more fantastic features, and generate your own, using the "Random Monuments" table on page 12 of the Lazy DM's Workbook or the "Core Adventure Generators" tables on page 6 of the Lazy DM's Companion.

 When the characters enter the town, it works best if they get involved in something right away.
-We can do this by launching into a situation right when they come into town.
-Such situations should help define the town and offer interesting choices the characters can make.
-Here are ten example situations the characters may wander into in the town:
+Try launching into a situation just as they walk into town.
+Such situations help define the town and offer interesting choices.
+Here are ten examples of situations the characters may encounter in town:

 1. A trained owlbear gets loose.

-2. A pair of ogres wandered into town demanding their yearly promised wheel of cheese.
-The vendor who promised it long since moved away.
+2. A pair of ogres wander into town, demanding their yearly promised wheel of cheese.
+The vendor who promised them the cheese has long since moved away.

-3. Local street toughs accuse and old man of witchcraft.
+3. A mob accuses an old man of witchcraft.

-4. Street folk scream as three huge vultures fly off with two haunches of meat and a bemused child.
+4. Villagers scream as three giant vultures fly off with two haunches of meat and a bemused child.

 5. An escaped prisoner runs down the street throwing spells with the local battle-mages's wand of wonder.

-6. A sinkhole into an unknown tomb collapses belching out ancient skeletons.
+6. A sinkhole into an unknown tomb collapses and begins belching out ancient skeletons.

 7. A recently unearthed vampire walks into the local bar offering 200 gold pieces for a suitable drink.

 8. A ghost asks the characters to avenge her death.
-The locals say she's been asking for a century but she was run over by her own ox cart.
+The locals say she's been asking for revenge for a century but she was run over by her own ox cart.

-9. A giant crocodile crawls out of the well and attacks but the local priests beg not to hurt it as they consider it holy.
+9. A giant crocodile crawls out of the well and attacks but the local priests beg the characters not to hurt the holy creature.

 10. Local toughs start trouble with the characters and challenge them to a dance-off.